Expressive Prompting: Improving Emotion Intensity and Speaker Consistency in Zero-Shot TTS: Experiments

 \subsection{Data}

-We use a private emotional prompt dataset employed in \cite{qiang2023improving} comprising two men and two women to validate our prompt selection strategy.
-The dataset includes five distinct emotions: comfort, happy, sad, anger, and surprised.
-Each speaker exhibits four of these emotions, and 200 data samples for each emotion result in 800 data samples per speaker.
+We utilize a highly emotionally expressive dataset (HE2D), as described in~\cite{qiang2023improving}, which includes recordings from two male and two female speakers to validate our prompt selection strategy.
+The dataset encompasses five distinct emotions: comfort, happy, sad, angry, and surprise.
+Each speaker exhibits four of these emotions, with 200 samples per emotion, amounting to a total of 800 samples per speaker.
+Additionally, to demonstrate the generalizability of our approach, we also validate our method using the open-source Emotional Speech Database (ESD)~\cite{zhou2021seen}.
+From this dataset, we randomly select recordings from four Chinese speakers (two male and two female), each corresponding to four emotional categories.